Metztli I. T. Blog

 IBM web events, unlike other relatively large business organizations with an pseudo partner ecosystem, do not force the attendees to use an proprietary operating system, i.e., Windows and MacOS.
 An IBM web event is delivered by an operating system agnostic mechanism, like Java, Flash, and RealPlayer.
 These technologies are available for GNU/Linux as well as proprietary alternatives.

 I recall an online event, purportedly relevant to the emerging (or rediscovered) Cloud Computing paradigm, that we were invited to attend by the second largest CPU maker.
-The requirements were for the attendee to: "...make sure the Office Live Meeting client is installed before the meeting." !
+The requirements were for the attendee to: "...make sure the Office Live Meeting client is installed before the meeting." :roll:!

 If the webinar organizers of an CPU maker do not realize that Cloud Computing implies open standards, it means that they do not even realize that they are excluding their GNU/Linux desktop and server current and potential customers who use or might consider that CPU maker's hardware products.
 Reiterating, webinar organizers that do not realize (or ignore out of deference for their closed source partners) that Office Live Meeting client is not available on their GNU/Linux desktop and server current and potential customers are effectively undermining their organization's sales prospects.